Here I have an amazing guest post from a fitness blogger who loves a workout I am sure you will find useful.

-If you want to achieve better consistency with your workout plan, I propose you draft a self contract so you’ll stay focused on your fitness vision.
+If you want to achieve better consistency with your workout plan, I propose you draft a self-contract so you’ll stay focused on your fitness vision.

-But what do I mean by a self contract?
+But what do I mean by a self-contract?

 Don’t worry.
 It’s nothing legalese or complicated.
-A self contract refers to any kind of commitment—or pledge-where you write down your ultimate vision as well as how to achieve it.
+A self-contract refers to any kind of commitment—or pledge-where you write down your ultimate vision as well as how to achieve it.
 Nothing more.
 Nothing less.

 So how to create one?

 Your fitness vision.
-This could be a series of short term and long term goals.
+This could be a series of short-term and long-term goals.
 Examples include exercising three times a week, losing 2 pounds a month, or running a 5K.

 Your plan.
 Write down the steps you need to take to achieve your fitness goals.
 Leave nothing for chance.
 You have to know what you need to do in order to get it done.

 Rewards and punishments.
-Describe any rewards for honoring the contract as well as any penalties for breaking it.
+Describe any rewards for honouring the contract as well as any penalties for breaking it.
 It’s the classic carrot and stick trick, but with a little formality added to it.
 That’s what gives it an air of importance.

 A deadline.
 This should consist of the date (or dates) by which you should achieve a certain goal.
 Change this as your personal goals change.
-Don’t feel like you have to tie yourself down with long term commitments.
+Don’t feel like you have to tie yourself down with long-term commitments.

 Your signature and date of signature.
 This is self-explanatory.